-PSYCHOLOGY

-(AA.PSY) ASSOCIATE IN ARTS
+PSYCHOLOGY (AA.PSY) ASSOCIATE IN ARTS Area of Study - Humanities & Social Science

 This program follows Math Pathway #1.
 Math requirements for a specific major may vary from one institution to another.
 Please consult with an academic counselor or academic advisor to confirm the pathway that is applicable to your major and transfer institution.